Selecting a migration agent in Australia

 A migration agent will normally charge a consultation fee to conduct an initial assessment, which is common in the industry.
 Providing a migration assessment for a potential client is a time-consuming process, and a migration agent is likely to charge you for their time, especially if they are more experienced.
 This will often be a fixed fee advised to you before your meeting or before they conduct your assessment.
 Sometimes the consultation fee will be credited against the service fee (discussed below) should you decide to appoint the migration agent.

 In regard to charging a fee for the application itself, this will differ across all migration agents.
 Each sets their own fee structure, and will be based on a range of factors, such as their experience, the time estimated to provide the service to you, the complexity involved in your case and whether they foresee potential issues arising.

-You should use this data to check whether a migration agent is overcharging and ask them to justify their reasons for this if they are.
-It could be that you case is overly complex and involves high risk factors.
+You should check the fees carefully and make sure a migration agent is not overcharging.
+If you feel that they are, ask them to justify their reasons for this.
+It could be that your case is overly complex and involves high risk factors.
 It is important that a migration agent clearly explains this to you and properly justifies their fees.
 They should also provide you with an itemised summary of each service they will provide as part of their agreement with you and any disbursements that are likely to be incurred.
 They must also advise you of all Department application lodgement fees.